Why Nonfiction Needs to Tell a Story

 Now it’s time for you to use the Four C’s of story structure – concept, conflict, character, and causality – and elements from fiction to Ignite Your Ink!

 What are your thoughts on the Four C’s – the basic story structure?
 Leave them in the comments below.
-If you’re interested in learning more about any of the books I used as examples, click on their image.
 For a list of writing books I find particularly useful, subscribe to Ignite Your Ink blog.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.